Constitutional crisis in Somalia: Puntland

 In October, the National Consultative Council (NCC) convened federal and state officials to discuss democratisation and security.
 During the meeting, the federal government reaffirmed its commitment to advancing electoral reforms.
 The NCC proposed a one-year extension of the terms of all state presidents until the universal suffrage system could be implemented, which was accepted by the leaders of Hirshabelle, Galmudug, and South West states.
 The proposal and constitutional amendments were rejected by Jubaland President Ahmed Mohamed Islam, known as Ahmed Madobe, who believed they would undermine regional autonomy.

-Jubaland elections
+Jubaland

 On 10 November, Jubaland suspended cooperation with the federal government, citing constitutional violations.
 Defying the federal government, Jubaland amended its own constitution to override the two-term limit set by the FGS, extended presidential terms from four to five years, and proceeded with the presidential election on 25 November 2024, in which Madobe won a third term.
 On 27 November, the Banadir Regional Court in Mogadishu issued an arrest warrant for Madobe, accusing him of treason, violating the constitutional framework, leaking classified information to foreign actors, and undermining national unity.

-Jubaland crisis

 The following day, the government of Jubaland suspended relations with the federal government.
 Furthermore, a court in Kismayo, the regional capital of Jubaland, announced a $100,000 reward for the arrest of Somali President Hassan Sheikh Mohamud, accusing him of treason, undermining national unity, and conspiring with Al-Shabaab militia.